GrammaticalFramework/gf-rgl/README.md

 `present`,
 `alltenses`
 (default is both).
+- `LANG` is a 3-letter language code, e.g. `Eng`, `Swe` etc.
 - You can _override_ the default language list with `--langs=...`
 - You can _add_ languages to the default list with `--langs=+...`
 - You can _remove_ languages from the default list with `langs=-...`
-- `LANG` is a 3-letter language code, e.g. `Eng`, `Swe` etc.
-- The path to GF installed on your system can be specified via the `gf` flag (default is that the `gf` executable is in the global system path).
+- The path to GF installed on your system can be specified via the `--gf` flag (default is that the `gf` executable is in the global system path).
-- The `dest` flag can be used to manually specify where the compiled RGL modules should be copied/installed.
+- The `--dest` flag can be used to manually specify where the compiled RGL modules should be copied/installed.
 This is the same place as `GF_LIB_PATH`.

 ## Shell script: `Make.sh`